 Students register for courses during the official registration period.
 In the event that a class is closed, students must see the academic dean to determine whether additional class slots are available.
 Usually, they may not enter new classes after the first 10 days of a new semester.
-Any request for entry after that time must be approved by the Dean of Student Services.
+Any request for entry after that time must be approved by the Academic Dean.

-All registration dates will be announced in local newspapers and on radio stations and will be posted on bulletin boards.
+All registration dates will be announced on the WCC website and Academic Calendar.